4: The Chalk

 This is a landscape littered with prehistoric relics; sarsens, hillforts, barrows etc. And there is an excuse for some of the horses.
 The bronze age Britons were keen on them and had horse Gods such as Epona.
 Designs like these appear on some of their coins.
 So they didn't just scrape away the turf but dug into the chalk.
 Respect.
 Quality endures!
 But while many are indeed hundreds of years old, many are quite recent.

-The Bulford Kiwi near Amesbury was recent, as you might expect, carved by New Zealand troops after WW1.
+Among others that you might see, the Bulford Kiwi near Amesbury was carved by New Zealand troops after WW1.
 Yet another White Horse (have these people no imagination!), that you see when disappearing into the Channel Tunnel at Folkestone, was the realisation of a bureaucrat's promotional dream in 2003.
 There is a giant lion on the hillside beneath Whipsnade Zoo in the Chilterns, apparently carved there in 1933 at the behest of.......Whipsnade Zoo.

 Is it fakery?
 I actually don't mind the modern versions.
 Why should the ancients have all the fun and why should the tradition of cutting the figures not be carried on, hopefully to puzzle people when we are seen as the ancients!